 An eye exam can let you know if you are indeed suffering from presbyopia, to what degree, and what types of treatment options may be best suited for you.

-Training Your Brain so That You Don't Need Reading Glasses.
+- Training Your Brain so That You Do Not Need Reading Glasses.
 (March 2017).
 The New York Times.